 CubeAPM: It uses Smart Sampling, an adaptive, context-aware mechanism that evaluates metrics like latency and error rate before deciding which traces to retain.
 This ensures critical data is preserved while achieving over 95% compression, greatly reducing storage and processing costs.
 CubeAPM’s documentation emphasizes that this approach “retains useful samples while operating at much higher efficiency,” helping teams lower cost without losing diagnostic precision.

-Sumo Logic: It uses probabilistic sampling for trace and metrics data, allowing users to filter or downsample telemetry data.
-While effective for standard workloads, this may not capture high-fidelity transaction detail in very large, distributed systems.
+Sumo Logic: It uses probabilistic sampling for trace and metrics data, allowing users to filter or downsample telemetry data, which is effective for standard workloads.
+Sumo Logic also supports pattern filtering and tail-based sampling.

 Data Retention

-Log retention policies determine how long telemetry data remains searchable and how each vendor balances cost with compliance.
+Log or data retention policies determine how long telemetry data remains searchable and how each vendor balances cost with compliance.
 Here’s how CubeAPM, Coralogix, and Sumo Logic approach retention:

 CubeAPM: It provides unlimited log retention at no extra cost, allowing teams to store all telemetry data—logs, metrics, traces, and events—indefinitely within their own environment.
 Because CubeAPM can be deployed in a Bring-Your-Own-Cloud (BYOC) setup, all data remains under the customer’s control while meeting compliance and localization requirements.
 This is beneficial for long-term analytics, audits, and AI model training on historical data.

-Coralogix: It offers tiered retention through its “hot, warm, and archive” storage architecture.
+Coralogix: It offers infinite data retention for logs, metrics, and traces.
+Its tiered retention is through its “hot, warm, and archive” storage architecture.
 Active (hot) data is searchable in real time, warm data remains available for medium-term analysis, and archived telemetry can be offloaded to the customer’s own cloud.
 This structure enables long-term retention while optimizing cost, but archived data incurs public cloud egress when restored for querying.

-Sumo Logic: It provides 3o days of log retention by default, with extended multi-year retention available in Enterprise tiers for extra charges.
+Sumo Logic: It provides 30 days of log retention for the trial account, while 7 days of retention is for the free plan, and 365 days of retention is available in the Professional plan.
+Extended multi-year retention is available in Enterprise tiers for extra charges.
 Retention is governed through Sumo Logic’s Continuous Intelligence Platform, which automatically manages hot and cold storage for performance efficiency.
 Customers can also export data to their own cloud storage for longer retention at additional cost.

 Support Channel, Response Time & Pricing